reviewingNLP/EACL2021T5/README.md

 # EACL2021T5

 This repository contains all material used in EACL 2021 Tutorial "Reviewing NLP Research", given on April 20 2021 and described at: https://www.virtual2021.eacl.org/tutorial_T5.html.
-This content is shared under a CC-BY-NC-SA license.
+This content is shared under the [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/2.0/) license.

 The tutorial consists of the following sections: